-There is currently one open vacancy:
+There is currently one open position in the project:

 Objectives: To investigate the extraction of critical metals in flow reactors.
 To study the effects of ultrasound and microwaves on solvent extraction with non-aqueous fluids such as ionic liquids.
 To understand the potential of solvent extraction applied in flow reactors and actuated by alternative energy forms.
 Proof-of-principle that critical metals can be extracted in continuous flow reactors.
-Enhanced extraction rates achieved by the application of flow, ultrasound and microwaves, compared to conventional mixer-settler extraction
+Enhanced extraction rates achieved by the application of flow, ultrasound and microwaves, compared to conventional mixer-settler extraction.

 Lead Supervisor: Prof. Tom Van Gerven (KU Leuven, Thomas.firstname.lastname@example.org)

-Applicants need to respect three eligibility criteria:
+For the ESR positions of the ETN SOCRATES, MSCA applicants need to respect three eligibility criteria:

 a) Early-stage researchers (ESR) are those who are, at the time of recruitment by the host, in the first four years (full-time equivalent) of their research careers.
 This is measured from the date when they obtained the degree which formally entitles them to embark on a doctorate, either in the country in which the degree was obtained or in the country in which the research training is provided, irrespective of whether or not a doctorate was envisaged.

 b) Conditions of international mobility of researchers: Researchers are required to undertake trans-national mobility (i.e. move from one country to another) when taking up the appointment.
 At the time of selection by the host organisation, researchers must not have resided or carried out their main activity (work, studies, etc.) in the country of their host organisation for more than 12 months in the 3 years immediately prior to their recruitment.
 Short stays, such as holidays, are not taken into account.